srauph/Covigo/README.md

 ```

 The database will be deleted and recreated.
 Note that you must run `python manage.py migrate` before this
-database can be usable again, and that you must run `python manage.py cratesuperuser` to create an account
+database can be usable again, and that you must run `python manage.py cratesuperuser` to create an administrator account
 that you can log in with.